 NAOMI (30s, Arab-American, female): Young urbanite, pregnant, intelligent, thoughtful, has a way with words

-JUNIOR (20s, American, male): Airport security worker, young, idealistic, polite
+JUNIOR (20s, American, any gender): Airport security worker, young, idealistic, polite

-DWAYNE (40s, American, male): Airport security worker, aggressive, uneducated
+DWAYNE (40s, American, any gender): Airport security worker, aggressive, uneducated

 MR. SADAT (30s, Egyptian-American, male): Trying to get through airport security with his mom, who is not helping.
 Polite, professional.

-WOMAN 2 (20s-30s, female): Actress, has had many run ins with security forces, scarred, has a sense of purpose about her work, must be good with physical comedy
+WOMAN 2: Actress, has had many run ins with security forces, scarred, has a sense of purpose about her work, must be good with physical comedy

 MAN: Actor, scared of the political implications of his work, must be good with physical comedy